 Medical and dental expenses can be deducted if their total sum exceeds 7.5% of the tax filer’s adjusted gross income.
+However, the tax filer, or his or her spouse, must have been born prior to January 2, 1951 (a minimum of 65 years of age) for this deduction.
+Those born after this date may still make a deduction, but their medical and dental expenses must exceed 10% of their adjusted gross income.
 By deducting these expenses, one's income is lowered and therefore the amount of tax they owe is also reduced.

 While tax deductions are not a source of funds for eldercare, a reduced tax burden can enable a family to re-allocate resources to help cover the cost of care.
 When combined with other options, this might make the difference between being able to afford home care or assisted living.
 Furthermore, lowering one's adjusted gross income may help make one eligible for other forms of federal and state assistance.